 Exactly When You Should Take Your Probiotic Supplement So It Actually Works

-If you're here, you have an inkling that a daily dose of healthy bacteria (aka probiotics) can go a long way toward improving your overall health.
-From their research-backed benefits of preventing diarrhea and relieving constipation to their more surprising ability to help clear acne and boost mood, it is clear that "good" bacteria (and a healthy gut) are integral to overall health.
-So it's no wonder that so many of us are popping probiotic supplements.
+If you're here, you have an inkling that a daily dose of healthy bacteria (aka probiotics) can go a long way toward supporting your overall health.* From their research-backed benefits of managing gut issues, like diarrhea and constipation to their more surprising ability to positively impact total cholesterol levels, it is clear that "good" bacteria (and a healthy gut) are integral to overall health.* So it's no wonder that so many of us are popping a probiotic supplement.

 But now that you're taking one, you may find yourself wondering, what's the best time to take a probiotic?
 You've heard that fat-soluble vitamins are better absorbed when you take them with food, but does the same hold true for probiotic bacteria?